Projeto-Pindorama/pacote/README.markdown

 package manager for the 21st century, working as a base for any extensions that can be made in any language that supports calling commands from the PATH.

-Everything here is a big "TO DO", since it's part of a really big project and we do not have enough workforce to fight in all the fronts simultaniously, so there are things that could've been made in some days and that took literal months to get done.
+Everything here is a big "TO DO", since it's part of a [really big project](http://copacabana.pindorama.dob.jp) and we do not have enough workforce to fight in all the fronts simultaniously, so there are things that could've been made in some days and that took literal months to get done --- not even talking about fixes that would need to be made.

 ## You can read more about it in READMEs below:
 * :brazil: [README.pt.markdown (original)](./docs/README.pt.markdown);